 It's that time of year again...

 Pumpkins are everywhere, including in speech therapy sessions.
 And with good reason!
-There's so much language around how and where pumpkins grow, picking pumpkins, what pumpkins look like, foods made out of pumpkin, and more!
+There's so much language around how and where pumpkins grow, picking pumpkins, what pumpkins look like, foods made out of pumpkins, and more!

-Another great thing about the pumpkin theme in therapy is that it's a seasonal theme, and not a holiday theme.
+Another great thing about the pumpkin theme in therapy is that it's a seasonal theme and not a holiday theme.
 If you have students that don't celebrate Halloween, it still works.
 Plus, you can keep the pumpkin theme going strong in November, if you wish!

 Well, if your tried and true pumpkin activities don't translate well to teletherapy- or maybe you just want some new ideas- check out these teletherapy pumpkin activities from around the web!

-Another way to hit tons of goals with one resource is this pumpkin themed interactive PDF targeting everything from sentence comprehension and listening for key details to sequencing and articulation, and more!
-It includes fillable text boxes and clickable buttons and check boxes.
+Another way to hit tons of goals with one resource is this pumpkin-themed interactive PDF targeting everything from sentence comprehension and listening for key details to sequencing and articulation, and more!
+It includes fillable text boxes and clickable buttons and checkboxes.
 Again, no jack-o-lanterns.... just pumpkin patches, the pumpkin life cycle, and tons of different types of pumpkins!

-Game for Google Slides™
+Pumpkin Game for Google Slides™

 Okay, this activity puts the perfect pumpkin spin on Guess Who.... and it's totally free!
-It's a game for Google Slides™ that you can only find linked within my Fall Teletherapy Activities Lesson Planning Spreadsheet.... which is also FREE!
+It's a game for Google Slides™ that you can only find linked within my Fall Teletherapy Activities Lesson Planning Spreadsheet... which is also FREE!
 Once you copy this spreadsheet to your Google Drive, check under the 'Pumpkin' category for this exclusive freebie!

 Search the following book titles/authors wherever you access digital versions of books (your local library, YouTube, websites, online stores, etc.).